enevtihq/enevti-core/README.md

 nvm install v16.15.0
 ```

-If you are on Ubuntu OS, to build `sodium-native` make sure your system already have `build-essential` installed:
+If you are on Ubuntu OS, to build `sodium-native` make sure your system already has `build-essential` installed:

 ```
 sudo apt-get update